fabricio-godoi/StockManager/README.md

 The camera view will keep checking for any QRCode that appear in the screen.
 When a QRCode is found, the information the saved in the internal APK configuration file.
+To restart the QRCode reader, after already read one code, just tap the image holder to start searching again, or swipe left and right again.

 Every QRCode found can be accessed in the left pane in the in the "QR Code" option.
 A list with the QRCodes will popup, and any selected will open the browser with the select code.